Summer 2022 High School Original Credit Briefing

 Summer 2022 High School Original Credit Briefing for

 Notice to students and parents: This information is intended for distribution to public school districts and may contain details that do not apply to your local district’s program.
 If you are interested in enrolling in courses with Montana Digital Academy, your first contact should be to the counseling department or administration of your local school to discuss what is available locally.

-Montana Digital Academy is pleased to announce details about our Summer 2021 program for high school original credit.
+Montana Digital Academy is pleased to announce details about our Summer 2022 program for high school original credit.
 If you intend to use the program, please take ten minutes and review the information below.
-We encourage you to connect with MTDA staff right away if you have questions or unique situations you’d like to discuss.
+We encourage you to connect with MTDA staff right away if you have questions or unique situations you would like to discuss.